YanWittmann/menter-lang-docs/doc/guide/md/introduction.md

 By the end, you should be able to create your own programs in Menter.

+Navigate between pages using the arrow keys or the bar on the left.

 ## A Quick Sample

 Here's a small program that creates an array, maps them to new values and filters them: